matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 ![image](./scan.png)

-NOTE: the dwell time is a real
+**NOTE:** the dwell time is simulated *realistically*, if your request to scan will take more than 10 seconds then the simulator will require you to override a safeguard so you don't have to wait minutes for an image...

-The output `Signal2D` images are calibrated to the coordinate system of the simulator:
+The output `Signal2D` images are calibrated to the coordinate system of the simulator using the normal HyperSpy system detailed [here](https://hyperspy.org/hyperspy-doc/current/reference/base_classes/axes.html#hyperspy.axes.AxesManager):

 ```python-repl
 >>> survey_image.axes_manager